abe-winter/bswitch/README.md

 * this can introduce undefined behavior in your program
 * the function has to consist entirely of a single if / elif / else composite statement
 * every if clause has to be (some expression) == constant. the expression has to be the same every time. the constant can't be a variable, it has to be a constant. (these are limits of the analyzer and may be relaxed eventually)
 * 'binary search' is an overstatement.
-For now, it just sorts the `if` bodies and dispatches to the middle if your expression is greater than the median.
+For now, it just sorts the `if` bodies and dispatches to the middle if your expression is greater than the median. also, the binary search logic doesn't know how to short-circuit so high values will be optimized but low values will still have to go through all the tests.
 * new, not well-tested. likely to be lots of edge cases that aren't handled well.